jeromekelleher/ercs/docs/source/index.rst

 The :attr:`ercs.Simulator.recombination_probabilities` attribute is then used to describe both the number of loci and the recombination rates between them.
-By default, this attibute is set to the empty list.
+By default, this attribute is set to the empty list.
 In the following example we compute the joint probability of identity in state given a mutation rate ``mu`` at two loci in a single replicate::